Research Summary: How can training improve lifeguard incident detection?

 The retelling of lifeguard experiences

-Reflecting on previous crises and the lessons learnt can strengthen performance in the future and supports the development of resiliency (Weick, 2007).
+Reflecting on previous crises and the lessons learnt can strengthen performance in the future and support the development of resiliency (Weick, 2007).
 Perceptual training, where the importance of visual cues is stressed, is suggested to be more effective for lifeguards than gaze training (Vansteenkiste et al., 2021).

-10:20 protection standardTM
+10:20

 Research shows that “preferential processing can be modulated through attentional strategy,” which can help manage internal noise (Most et al., 2005, p.
 659).
 According to some authors, a structured gaze strategy is elementary for lifeguards as it reduces the chance that areas are missed (Hunsucker and Davison, 2008; Schwebel, Lindsay, and Simpson, 2007).